StefanoAnzolut/business-guide/source/account/signature-reminders.rst

 .. _activate signature reminders: https://skribble.com/business/profile/signature-reminders

 ..
 NOTE::
-  We’ll start counting the day the document is uploaded, not the day the signature invitation is sent.
+  The timer goes off the day the document is uploaded, not the day the signature invitation is sent.

 To activate signature reminders for your Skribble Business members: